tinfever/FU-Dyson-BMS/EEPROM-parsing-tool/README.md

 1) Connect PICKit to computer
 2) Open MPLAB X IDE
 3) Confirm PICKit is configured to not power the target device
-4) Connect PITKit to BMS board
+4) Connect PICKit to BMS board
 5) Briefly press button on battery to wake up BMS board (you may also need to place a magnet over the reed switch if using a V7 (SV11) battery).
 The LED will light up when board is awake.
 6) Click the toolbar icon for "Read Device Memory" in MPLAB X (The icon looks like an up arrow.
 It is near the "Play" icon)
 7) Navigate to Window > Target Memory Views > EE Data Memory